 ANNIKE BYE HANSEN

 This is a family with a fair bit of speed, but it is also the family of Ballagh Rocks, a Grade 3 winning miler for top trainer Bill Mott in the USA.
 Ballagh Rocks has also finished second in the Maker's Mark Mile (G1) at Keeneland and third in the Fourstardave (G1) at Saratoga.
 He is still in training.
-With good results and a decent pedigree, it's reasonable to assume that Takeko will make her mark in Scandinavia next year.
-For a start, she must be one of the best maidens around in this neck of the woods.
+With good results and a decent pedigree, it's reasonable to assume that Takeko will make her mark this year.
+For a start, she must be one of the best maidens in Scandinavia.